mindspore-ai/ms-operator/README.md

 - etc.

-The MindSpore community is driving to collaborate with the Kubeflow community as well as making the ms-operator more complex, well-orgnized and its dependencies up-to-date.
+The MindSpore community is driving to collaborate with the Kubeflow community as well as making the ms-operator more complex, well-organized and its dependencies up-to-date.
 All these components make it easy for machine learning engineers and data scientists to leverage cloud assets (public or on-premise) for machine learning workloads.